Phil Fiore Jr. Fired By UBS For Multiple Violations

 FINRA Files Complaint Against Dawn Bennett

 FINRA filed a complaint against Dawn Bennett for failing to testify in its investigation of possible fraud related to her clothing company.
 Bennett did not appear for testimony on four different occasions between April and September of this year, violating FINRA's rules, according to FINRA's complaint.
-The charges come roughly a year after the regulator started looking into her for allegedly engaging in fraud while working at Western International Securities. [su_spacer size="10"] Last year, Dawn Bennett allegedly solicited her employer's clients in a debt deal that supposedly was guaranteed by her retail clothing business at DJBennett.com.
-She sold roughly six million dollars worth of promissory and convertible notes to around thirty investors, a substantial number of whom were elderly and included Western's customers, FINRA's complaint states. [su_spacer size="10"] FINRA discovered that she potentially misappropriated investor funds, committed fraud, and performed undisclosed outside business activities and private securities transactions.
-Western allowed Bennett to resign November of last year. [su_spacer size="10"] “Evidence [...]
+The charges come roughly a year after the regulator started looking into her for allegedly engaging in fraud while working at Western International Securities.
+Last year, Dawn Bennett allegedly solicited her employer's clients in a debt deal that supposedly was guaranteed by her retail clothing business at DJBennett.com.
+She sold roughly six million dollars worth of promissory and convertible notes to around thirty investors, a substantial number of whom were elderly and included Western's customers, FINRA's complaint states.
+FINRA discovered that she potentially misappropriated investor funds, committed fraud, and performed undisclosed outside business activities and private securities transactions.
+Western allowed Bennett to resign November of last year.
+“Evidence gathered during the investigation reveals that [...]

 Levi David Lindemann Receives 6-Year Sentence For Ponzi Scheme